crf8472/libarcstk/DESIGN.md

 ## Macros

 - Avoid new macros whenever possible.
-Especially, avoid defining macros for data values, use constant variables instead.
+Macros are the natural solution for inclusion guards.
+Avoid them for any other use.
+Using a macros when you could use a constant is considered a bug.

 ## C-Style things